(Closed Head Injury; Head Trauma; Mild Traumatic Brain Injury)

 - Do not drink alcohol and drive.

-- Do not take medicines that may make you sleepy, especially when driving or using heavy equipment.
+- Do not take medications that may make you sleepy, especially when driving or using heavy equipment.

 - Obey speed limits and other driving laws.